Which U.S. National Parks Are Open?

 Is Mount Rainier National Park Open?

 Mount Rainier National Park is open.
 However, facilities at Paradise are closed.
-A self-guided winter recreation visit is possible, including include snowshoeing, cross-country skiing and snow camping.
+A self-guided recreation visit is possible, including include snowshoeing, cross-country skiing and snow camping.

 - Visitor Center(s): Closed at Paradise.
 The Sunrise Visitor Center is closed anyway until July.